communitiesuk/mhclg-epc-alpha/prototype-02/README.md

 For this project, a Heroku app has been created at:
 [https://mhclg-epc-alpha-prototype-02.herokuapp.com](https://mhclg-epc-alpha-prototype-02.herokuapp.com)

+See the [GDS publishing guidance](https://govuk-prototype-kit.herokuapp.com/docs/publishing-on-heroku) for more details.

-From the working folder push changes to Heroku via `git subtree push --prefix prototype-02 prototype-02 master`
+From the _working folder_ push changes to Heroku via `git subtree push --prefix prototype-02 prototype-02 master`

 ## Notes